raquelgrant/Climate-Analysis-USA/README.md

 ## What's Here

-## Where it came from
+## Where It Came From

+## Why It's Important

 <div style="min-height:483px"><Graph></Graph><noscript><img src="https://datawrapper.dwcdn.net/vOH2p/full.png" alt="" /></noscript></div>

+Navigate to the (something) tab in order to get directions on how to recreate this process.
-### This repository was made for usage in Professor Gotzler's English Class at the University of North Carolina at Chapel Hill.
+#### This repository was made for usage in Professor Gotzler's English Class at the University of North Carolina at Chapel Hill.